 Which VPN protocol should I use on EdgeRouter X?

 OpenVPN is the most widely compatible and simplest to start with for remote access.
 IPsec tends to offer better performance on this hardware.
 WireGuard, if available on your firmware, offers superior speed but may require extra setup and validation on EdgeOS.
-Hola free vpn microsoft edge
+Vpn to access blocked sites for free 2026

 How do I export OpenVPN client profiles from EdgeRouter X?